RF-Fahad-Islam/RF-Fahad-Islam.github.io/README.md

 | **todo.html** | A to-do list application. | 5 years ago | [Link](https://rf-fahad-islam.github.io/todo.html) |
 | **vatcalculator.html** | Calculates VAT for given amounts. | 5 years ago | [Link](https://rf-fahad-islam.github.io/vatcalculator.html) |

-This should help in understanding what each `.html` file does!
-Let me know if you need any changes or more details. 🚀